mehedi9021/Test_Automation_Project_with_Selenium_Python/Daraz_TestAutomation/README.md

 - Click to the item from search result
 - Click to add quantity
 - Click add to cart button
-- Verify the product added successfully and take a screenshot if failed
+- Verify the product added successfully throug text verification and take a screenshot if failed
 - Click to logout

 ## TestCase 05: test_005_itemDeletefromCart